Death & Dying Resource Library

 Rilke claimed, "Death is our friend, precisely because it brings us into absolute and passionate presence with all that is here, that is natural, that is love."

-Maria Popova's Brain Pickings features the most unusual and appealing books about death and dying to be found anywhere.
+Maria Popova's The Marginalian features the most unusual and appealing books about death and dying to be found anywhere.
 Some may view these as children's books, but I don't see it that way.
-This collection is international in scope, thus the perspective is decidedly broader than one usually finds when exploring the topic.
+This collection is international in scope, thus the perspective is decidedly broader than one usually finds when exploring death.

 The Heart and The Bottle